Lyndonpett/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

-# This directory is to learn on how to start Python.
+# This directory is to start to learn Python.